AbolarinMary/LITA-SALES-PROJECT/README.md

-**Total Revenue by Region**
+# Total Revenue by Region
+---

  =AVERAGEIF(range,criteria[average-range])

 Copy and paste the Region to column K, then remove duplicate in order to have our unique Region list.

 Then use the formular =SUMIF(D:D,Table2[@Region],H:H) to calculate our sum of revenue for each region.
 Where “D:D” rep our Region column, “Table2[@Region” rep the region we are working with, “,H:H” rep our Revenue Column.

 ![Screenshot (584)](https://github.com/user-attachments/assets/c6c3363c-2d6a-4f34-8140-92de9d6869dc)